 General Income and Employment Guidelines

-If you’ve recently left the military or graduated college and don’t have a 2-year employment history, you may still be eligible if you can show continuity with your experience and future work.
+If you’ve recently left the military or graduated college and don’t have a two-year employment history, you may still be eligible if you can show continuity with your experience and future work.

 Property Eligibility For VA Home Loans